My Child HATES to Write

 What is the objective of teaching our kids to write?
 Really think about the ultimate goal of a writing assignment.

-- Is the end goal of writing handwritten letter symbols on a page?
+- Is the end goal of that writing assignment handwritten letter symbols on a page?

 If the answer is yes, then we are talking about the physical act of handwriting or penmanship.
 That is definitely a worthwhile skill.
 No doubt.